 Enterprise environments respond to DDoS tests in various ways, from immediate down time, to no impact at all.
-In order to allow for an accurate comparison of DDoS test results over time and across different network environments, MazeBolt's BaseLine DDoS Testing methodology established a set of DDoS test result metrics.
+To allow for an accurate comparison of DDoS test results over time and across different network environments, MazeBolt's BaseLine DDoS Testing methodology established a set of DDoS test result metrics.